nagasudhirpulla/taming_python/blog/skills/email.md

 print("execution complete...")
 ```
-The above code can be used for gmail or any mail server like corporate exchange server.
+The above code can be used for Gmail or any mail server like corporate exchange server.

 ### App Passwords feature in Gmail
 If we are using Gmail to send email from python, we can use App Passwords feature to create a separate password exclusively for the script instead of main password without sacrificing two-factor authentication and not enabling less secure apps.
 #### Steps
 * Login with google and visit google account page at accounts.google.com
-*  Goto security tab and make sure two factor authentication is turned ON
+*  Go to security tab and make sure two factor authentication is turned ON
 * Click on App Passwords
 * Generate an app password by selecting the app as 'Mail'
 * Copy and use the generated app password instead of original gmail password in python scripts